randerson415/Cybersecurity-Bootcamp/README.md

 ### Access Policies

 The VMs on the internal network are not exposed to the public Internet.
 Only the Jump Box can accept connections from the Internet.
-Access to the Jump Box is only allowed from the following IP address, 67.163.75.32.
+Access to the Jump Box is only allowed from the IP address, 67.163.75.32.

-The VMs, including the ELK-Stack VM, in the network can only be accessed through Secure Shell Protocol (SSH) from the Jump Box, which has an IP address of 10.0.0.4.
-The access policies are in the table below.
+The VMs, including the ELK-Server, in the network can only be accessed through Secure Shell Protocol (SSH) from the Jump Box, which has an IP address of 10.0.0.4.
+The access policies are in the table below:

 | Name       | Publicly Accessible | Allowed IP Addresses |
 |------------|---------------------|----------------------|